ogrisel/corpusmaker/README.md

 ## Project status

+*Stalled*: this project is no longer active for licensing issues (cascading being a GPL dependency it will never be possible to contribute it to the ASF) and is being replaced by <https://github.com/ogrisel/pignlproc/> instead.

-This project is alpha / experimental code.
+This project is experimental code.
 Features are implemented when needed.
 Expects bugs and not implemented exceptions.